-In the case of certain transactions, each of the 5.75% Convertible Debentures and the 6.65% Convertible Debentures will become convertible into the securities, cash or property receivable by a holder of Units in the kind and amount of securities, cash or property into which the 5.75% Convertible Debenture or the 6.65% Convertible Debenture, as applicable, was convertible immediately prior to the transaction.
+In the case of certain transactions, each of the 5.75% Convertible Debentures will become convertible into the securities, cash or property receivable by a holder of Units in the kind and amount of securities, cash or property into which the 5.75% Convertible Debenture was convertible immediately prior to the transaction.
 This change could substantially lessen or eliminate the value of the conversion privilege associated with such Debentures in the future.
-For example, if Calloway was acquired in a cash merger, each such Debenture would become convertible solely into cash and would no longer be convertible into Units whose value would vary depending on Calloway's future prospects and other factors.
+For example, if Calloway was acquired in a cash merger, each such 5.75% Convertible Debenture would become convertible solely into cash and would no longer be convertible into Units whose value would vary depending on Calloway's future prospects and other factors.